PSBP-Library/psbp-library.github.io/index.md

 *Running materialized main program implementations*, typically, somehow behave as follows

-- the *materialized producer implementation*, somehow, produces an argument from an *input source*, possibly performing side effects along the way,
+- the *producer implementation*, somehow, produces an argument from an *input source*, possibly performing side effects along the way,
-- the *materialized program implementation*, somehow, transforms the argument to a result, possibly performing side effects along the way,
+- the *program implementation*, somehow, transforms the produced argument to a to be consumed result, possibly performing side effects along the way,
-- the *materialized consumer implementation*,somehow, consumes the argument and result to an *output sink*, possibly performing side effects along the way.
+- the *consumer implementation*,somehow, consumes the argument and result to an *output sink*, possibly performing side effects along the way.

 Side effects can be *external* or *internal*.

 External side effects interact with the external world.

-Internal side effects typically manifest themselves in the function types of materialized program implementations.
+Internal side effects typically manifest themselves in the function types of program implementations.

 Materialized main program implementations are, eventually, used in a *main* `Scala` *programs*.